Cosmology from Point Clouds with Dark Matter Halos from the Quijote Simulations: Data

 \section{Data}

 In this paper, we work with 3D point clouds.
 A point cloud contains N points, and each point is characterized by its 3D position (x,y,z).
-The points can also have other properties, such as masses and peculiar velocity moduli.
+The points can also have other properties, such as masses and peculiar velocity moduli \footnote{This is defined as $v = \sqrt{v_{x}^2+v^2_{y}+v^2_{z}}$ where $v_{x}$, $v_{y}$, $v_{z}$ are the cartesian components of the peculiar velocity respectively}.
 Each point cloud is fully described by five labels: the values of the cosmological parameters.
 In this work, we will, however, restrict ourselves to just two of these parameters: $\Omega_{\rm m}$ and $\sigma_8$.

 A point cloud is constructed as follows.
 First, all halos from an N-body simulation are read.
 Next, we take the $N$ more massive halos, and for each halo, we store its position, mass, and velocity moduli.
 The labels of the point cloud are the value of the cosmological parameters of that halo catalog.